-The U.S. is still stuck in a system of volume-based (fee-for-service) care that continues to drive up costs without providing better outcomes for patients.
-At a time when so many Americans are looking for new solutions to high prices and poor health outcomes, value-based care can not only slow the trajectory of high costs but fundamentally reshape the way we approach health services.
+The U.S. is stuck in a system of volume-based (fee-for-service) care that continues to drive up costs without providing better outcomes for patients.
+At a time when so many Americans and employers are looking for new solutions to high prices and poor health outcomes, value-based care can slow the trajectory of costs.
+Instead of clinicians charging patients and insurers for every appointment, test, or service, value-based payment approaches provide clinicians with more flexibility and accountability to focus on meaningful, cost-effective services to improve their patients’ overall health.
+Opportunities for success include fewer visits to the doctors’ office, fewer trips to the emergency room, and ultimately the elimination of avoidable hospitalizations.

 Real reform entails redefining financial incentives toward reduced costs, greater efficiencies, better health outcomes, and more person-centered care.
-Adopting value-based models of care would reward positive effects—including preventive care and improved management of diseases and conditions with fewer complications—and discourage unnecessary and potentially harmful care.
+Adopting value-based models of care would reward positive effects—including preventive care and improved management of diseases and conditions with fewer complications—and discourage unnecessary, low-value and potentially harmful care.

 The U.S. healthcare system must accelerate the shift from fee-for-service care to alternative payment models to drive down healthcare costs and improve care quality.